nprapps/app-template/README.md

 Visit [localhost:8000](http://localhost:8000) in your browser.

-Copy workflow
+Editing workflow
 -------------------

-The app is rigged up to Google Docs for a simple key/value store that provides a copy and editing workflow.
+The app is rigged up to Google Docs for a simple key/value store that provides an editing workflow.

 View the sample copy spreadsheet [here](https://docs.google.com/spreadsheet/pub?key=0AlXMOHKxzQVRdHZuX1UycXplRlBfLVB0UVNldHJYZmc#gid=0).
 A few things to note: